DAY ONE | TUESDAY, 2 SEPTEMBER 2025

 2:20

-Support residents’ autonomy in daily routines, facility design, and overall care decisions
+Strategies to support residents’ autonomy in daily routines, care decisions, and overall facility experience

 3:00